Silver Nissan sought by police amid search for missing Plymouth man

-PLYMOUTH, Mass. — Authorities are looking for a silver Nissan in connection to an ongoing search for a Plymouth man who has been missing since Tuesday morning.
+PLYMOUTH, Mass. — Authorities are looking for a silver Nissan amid an ongoing search for a Plymouth man who has been missing since Tuesday morning.

 According to a Plymouth Police Facebook post, a silver Nissan Armada was seen picking up a passenger while exiting the Beth Israel Deaconess Plymouth Hospital yesterday at 12:30 p.m. and driving towards the rotary at Plymouth North High School.